matter-labs/zksync-web-era-docs/docs/zk-stack/overview/transaction-lifecycle.md

 | factoryDeps            | `bytes32[]` |
 | paymasterInput         | `bytes`     |

-These fields are handled by our [SDK](../../sdks/js/features.md).
+These fields are handled by our SDKs.

 ### Priority: `0xff`

-Since Ethereum L1 has no concept of interacting with other layers, this is a zkSync Era specific transaction type related to [L1 -> L2 transactions](../../tutorials/how-to/send-transaction-l1-l2.md).
+Since Ethereum L1 has no concept of interacting with other layers, this is a zkSync Era specific transaction type related to [L1 -> L2 transactions](../../build/tutorials/how-to/send-transaction-l1-l2.md).